juniorguru/chick/README.md

 -   Run `poetry run jgc` to start the bot.
 -   Press <kbd>Ctrl+C</kbd> to stop the bot.

+By default, the bot responds only in the club Discord guild.
+If you need to test it in a different guild, set the environment variable `GUILD_ID` to the ID of the guild.

 ## Deployment

 The bot is deployed to [fly.io](https://fly.io/).